 - Third, you know what you can comfortably afford going in, which reduces the chance that the dealer will upsell you on a more expensive car.

-#2: Know your credit score
+#2: Know your credit score.

-Also, remember that when prospective lenders run a check your credit, your credit score can go down.
-If you limit your shopping to a two-week period, your score won’t take multiple hits, according to Bankrate.
+Also, remember that when prospective lenders run a hard inquiry on your credit, your credit score can temporarily go down.
+But if you limit your loan shopping to a two-week period, your score won’t take multiple hits.

-#3: Sign up for a shorter loan term
+#3: Sign up for a shorter loan term.

 As with any other loan, you’ll pay less in the long run if you can compress your payments into a shorter period.
-Check out the table below, based on data I obtained from this Bankrate calculator.
+Check out the table below, based on data we obtained from this Bankrate calculator.
 It assumes a loan of $20,000 and an APR of 5%.